TITLE: Department Director I

 Positions assigned to Academic & Student Affairs may also be responsible for:

-- Developing and promoting District-wide grant-seeking priorities, ensuring alignment with the College’s Educational Master Plan.
+- Developing and promoting District-wide grant-seeking priorities, ensuring alignment with the College’s Strategic Plan.

-- Directing the preparation of complex and varied grant proposals in support of College goals.
+- Directing the preparation, submission and administration of complex and varied grant proposals vetting through established College process in support of College goals.

 - Serving as the lead internal consultant to College executives, administrators, faculty, and staff regarding grant-seeking and resource development opportunities.